bmkSimon/password-generator/README.md

 First, the password lenght is selected.
 ![Choose pasword length](./assets/images/Step2.png)

-The passwword lenght cannot be left empty, cannot be outside of the minimum/maximul length and must be numeric.
-The user cannot proceed until these conditions are met.
+The passwword lenght cannot be left empty, cannot be outside of the minimum/maximul length and must be numeric.The user cannot proceed until these conditions are met.
 ![Validate password length entry](./assets/images/Step3.png)

 The user will then select the types of characters that the password will consist of.